Incorporate accurate time series forecasting to solve real-world problems

 To help the research community, she built a new repository containing time series benchmark datasets where the researchers can use the datasets to test their newly proposed forecasting algorithms.
 This repository contains many energy-related datasets.

 Her research is mainly funded by co-funded Monash Graduate Research Scholarship and Faculty of Information Technology International Postgraduate Research Scholarship.
 But, this year, Rakshitha received a top-up scholarship from the Monash University Grid Innovation Hub for her contribution towards energy optimisation research.
 She notes that all these achievements wouldn't be possible without the endless support and guidance from her supervisors.
 "This scholarship allowed me to contribute to more energy-related research".

 Furthermore, she recently participated in a forecasting competition conducted by Decathlon and was able to obtain the first position.
-She also participated with 2 other Monash students in the IEEE CIS Technical challenge 2020.
+She also participated in the M5 forecasting competition with 3 other Monash students.
+The method proposed at the M5 forecasting competition, resulted in the lowest error and gave their team a gold medal, along with the 17th position out of 5588 teams globally and 2nd in Australia.
+Recently she participated with 2 other Monash students in the IEEE CIS Technical challenge 2020.
 "The goal was predicting the energy consumption of 3248 households.
-Our submission has been listed as a top submission.
-The organisers have confirmed that we will get an award for that.
-The award ceremony will be there on 4th December 2020".
+Our submission has been listed as a top submission and we will get an award for that".

 In 2021, Rakshitha would like to see more research towards energy optimisation.
 “The world has a limited amount of energy sources.
 So, there is a need to increase the research towards renewable energy and energy optimisation.
 I would also like to see more collaborations between Monash University and industry partners towards energy optimisation research.”